Eggertron/video_editing/gear_360/README.md

 # Samsung Gear 360

+## Gear 360 Phone App Stabilization
+The Gear 360 Smart Phone App has video stabilization which is not available in the Gear 360 ActionDirector Software.
+Enable the Stabilize option from in the Gallery Settings of the Gear 360 Smart Phone App and download the video from the camera to the smart phone to stabilize the videos that require stabilization.
+This is highly recommended for videos that are not stationary!

 ## Gear 360 Camera 360 Video Properties
 The Gear 360 Camera records in 360 with these properties
 - Video Codec: MPEG-H Part2/HEVC (H.265)(hvc1)